-- The product is fastened in the cramps.
+- The product is fastened in the cramps, pointed forward.

 - After shredding, the rivets are knocked out.
 There is no need to throw it away because it can be reused.

-- Chain manufacturers do not make replacement items that are required during maintenance.
+- Blade manufacturers do not make replacement items that are required during maintenance.